 Activists Plan 'Tax Day' Marches Calling For Release Of Trump's Taxes

-All the presidents since Gerald Ford have volunteered to show the public their tax returns.
+All presidents since Gerald Ford have volunteered to show the public their tax returns.
 All of them except Donald Trump.

 He has said emphatically that he really wants to do it, including at a Republican primary debate in February 2016.